|Maps:||LPI Hilltop 8929-2N 1:25000|

 Go through the gate, making sure you leave it as you found it.

-One option is to turn right and follow the fence line around the outside of the private property.
-This route dips up and down as it crosses the tops of a couple of small creeks.
+Alternatively, turn right after passing through the gate and follow the fence line around the outside of the private property.
+This route dips up and down as it crosses the tops of a couple of small creeks, before rejoining the route above.

-Either way, from this point, follow the fenceline roughly north, past a dam inside the fence, to a large clearing.
-Continue directly across the clearing to a couple of taped trees and thence to the edge of the bush.
+Either way, from this point, follow the fenceline roughly north, past a dam inside the fence, to a large treed clearing.
+Continue directly north across the clearing to a couple of taped trees and thence to the edge of the bush.
 Pick up the fire trail that heads into the bush to the north, along the ridge.
-The fire trail and subsequent track is taped, mostly with pink tape, though some care needs to be taken in places as the track can be a little vague.
+After 700m or so, at MGA485020, the fire trail swings west, and a well-marked foot track branches off, initially to the north west.
+The track is reasonably clear, though there is the odd cairn.

-The track follows the obvious ridge line out to the western cliff edge, on the west side of Bonnum Pic creek, and the forest opens out into heath, and great views of the Burnt Creek Valley.
-From here the track becomes less distinct, though it continues to be marked with pink tape and the occasional cairn.
+The track follows the obvious ridge line out to the western cliff edge at MGA477032, above the west side of Bonnum Pic creek.
+The forest opens out into heath, and great views of the Burnt Creek Valley.
+From here the track becomes less distinct, though it continues to be marked with the odd bit of tape and numerous cairns.
+There are competing tracks in some areas!
 The terrain is now a mixture of open forest, and spectacular dome-shaped rock formations which offer great walking and scenery.
+In general, the best route keeps to the open rocky domes less than 100m from the cliff edge.

 There is a scramble down beside the small creek at the narrowest point on the ridge on the map.
 This creek in fact tumbles into the valley on the western side, not the eastern as marked on the map, though mostly it will not be flowing.
 There is also a bit of a scramble up the other side.
 From there it is pretty much a case of follow your nose.
 The route keeps to the skyline except for one part where it drops below the top cliffs on the eastern side.

 The Pic is the second last bump on the ridge, and offers great views of the Wollondilly Valley, Lake Burragorang, the Wanganderry Walls and even Mt Colong.
-The final bump requires an exposed scramble across a very narrow section of the ridge to reach.
+The final bump requires an exposed scramble down a very narrow section of the ridge to reach - the "slide of death".
+A 15m rope or climbing tape is advised if you intend to descend this as it is tricky to ascend on the way back.
+There is a log book on the lower platform at the very end.

 After a break, return the way you came.